nevooronni/Smart_Trade/README.md

 This web app will allow farmers and consumers to trade online and exchange good and services online at ease and with less cost at a negotiable price and also at an agreed time.

-The web application will also have a place where buyers can see what is being sold and also seller will be able to see willing buyers who may want to get in to a negotiable contract where they will go in to a contract at an agreed schedule where the applications allows online payments which can be done by two parties after getting into a contract.
+The web application will also have a place where buyers can see what is being sold and also seller will be able to see willing buyers who may want to get in to a negotiable contract where they will go in to a contract at an agreed schedule where the applications allows online payments which can be done by two parties after getting into a solid contract.